-- Move people & other costs into these cost centres
+Move people & other costs into these cost centres (without Line-Mgt changes)

 These steps generally require a high level of collaboration between your Finance team, Ways of Working team, and Value Streams.
 This is a big mental shift from funding temporal projects to funding long lived teams, on long lived value streams, aligned to the customer, to achieve a continuous fast flow of value.

 It is useful to avoid overly granular value streams, at least initially until the new processes are established.
 In the above example, for a firm with a market capitalisation of $12bn and around 100,000 employees, around 100 value streams were chosen.
 Value stream size varies – from 2 x ‘pizza sized’ teams, up to much larger.
 If necessary value streams can be nested: team of teams, team of team of teams etc.